jamdominguez/JavaScript---ES6-Introduction/README.md

 ````

 ## 7.1.
 JSX in ES6
+JSX adds XML syntax to JavaScript and allows for rendering elements and components onto a web application.
-JSX is a ES extension and let us write html code into js code.
+JSX is a ES extension and let us write HTML code into JavaScript code.
 With JSX it is possible create the application component.<br>
 Inside index.html must include a div with id called **root**.
 React is going to know target this id of root and overlay all of its component rendering right onto this div.
 ````html
 <!-- Inside index.html-->